Gear2ndGandalf/EDF-4.1-PWA/README.md

 This is a weapons checklist I tell you what.

 Note: The edf.css is currently formated for mobile devices.
 The layout will look weird on desktops or in landscape.

+This is meant to be used offline as I have yet to implement a login function for individual user accounts (if that is even possible with this).